AckerlyXu/heima/articles/redis-cache/index.md

 ---
-title: Azure Redis Cache Documentation - Tutorials, API Reference | Microsoft Docs
+title: Azure Redis Cache Documentation - Tutorials, API Reference | Azure
 description: Learn how to use Azure Redis Cache, a secure data cache and messaging broker that gives applications fast access to data.
 Tutorials, API references, and more.
 services: redis-cache
 author: carolz